 Is non-disclosure an expungement?

-No. The university is obligated to retain some disciplinary records for designated periods of time by university policy and Federal law.
+No. The university is obligated to retain disciplinary or conduct records for designated periods of time by university policy and Federal law.
 For example, the Clery Act requires the university to keep liquor law violations for seven years after the violation is adjudicated.
-The Code of Conduct establishes a seven-year threshold for conduct records based on the Clery Act.
 The Board of Regents has set a six-year records retention requirement.

 Except in cases of university expulsion and suspension, conduct records are eliminated after seven years.